telerik/maui-docs/controls/gridsplitter/styling.md

 * `MouseOver`&mdash;Applies when the mouse pointer is over the GridSplitter.
 * `Disabled`&mdash;Applies when the GridSplitter is disabled.

-This is the result of visual states applied:
+This is the result of applying the visual states:

 ![.NET MAUI GrdiSplitter Styling](images/gridsplitter-styling.gif)

 ## Example

-Here is an example how to style the GridSplitter control and use the visual states.
+Here is an example of how to style the GridSplitter control and use the visual states.

 **1** Define the GridSplitter in XAML.